YUVARAJ-J12/19CS302_Module_8/Ex no_37.md

-# EX NO 8B: Hackerrank problem - 2
+# EX 37: Hackerrank problem - 2

 Create an array of size n dynamically, and read the values from stdin.
 Iterate the array calculating the sum of all elements.
 Print the sum and free the